maxmmyron/SLCE/README.md

 engine.resume();
 ```

-Like actors, the engine has its own update and draw functions that can be overrided to perform custom logic:
+Like actors, the engine has its own update and draw functions that can be overridden to perform custom logic:

 ```javascript
 engine.draw = (ctx) => {